Living/Dining Room Declutter

 red 18" brushed fringe pillow

-This couple needs help transforming their living/dining room into a mature space that fits their lifestyle.
+This couple has a budget of $50,000 to transform their living/dining room into a space that blends modern and traditional...